Dr. Gary LaFree, Distinguished University Professor Emeritus

 Topic: Drug policy, drug markets and domestic demand, and the impact of fentanyl.

-Dr. Gregory Midgette, Assistant Professor
+Dr. Gregory Midgette, Associate Professor

 Topic: Understanding the available data related to the opioid market.